Skip to main content

 Purposes and Rules of Construction for Arizona Probate and Trust Law

-This statute sets the guiding principles for all of Arizona's probate, trust, and protective proceedings law.
-It directs courts to interpret Title 14 broadly in favor of simplifying estate matters, honoring a person's wishes, and resolving disputes efficiently and fairly.
+This statute sets the guiding principles for all probate, trust, and protective proceedings law.
+It directs courts to interpret Title 14 broadly in favor of simplifying estate matters.
+Courts must honor a person's wishes and resolve disputes efficiently and fairly.

 Title 14, GENERAL PROVISIONS, DEFINITIONS AND PROBATE JURISDICTION OF COURTS